Assessment

 Engage Your Brain

-Memorize Phone Numbers Using Chunking Technique
+Memorize Numbers Using Chunking Technique

 Break down phone numbers into smaller groups to commit them to memory